-Sihon ruled from the border of Edom south of the Dead Sea including Moab at the east side of the Dead Sea, up to the border of Ammon.
-After conquering Sihon Israel went around Ammon and moved up into Bashan [modern Syrian side Golan].
+Sihon ruled from the border of Edom south of the Dead Sea including Moab at the east side of the Dead Sea, right up to the border of Ammon.
+After conquering Sihon Israel went around Ammon and moved up into Bashan [modern Syria’s side of the Golan].
 Nevertheless the Amorites were a large nation of the Canaanites and other kings of the Amorites lived west of Jordan which were later destroyed by Joshua.

 21:31 Thus Israel dwelt [occupied] in the land of the Amorites.
 21:32 And Moses sent to spy out Jaazer, and they took the villages thereof, and drove out the Amorites that were there.